-So many of us spend so much time on computers now for work and certainly for play or hobbies.
+Many of us spend so much time on computers now for work and certainly for play or hobbies.
 The lenses I am wearing are called Digitime from Essilor.
 They are great as the entire top part of the lens is good for the computer, so you get a large area to see through.
 To get your best vision and widest viewing area, we need to take a few extra measurements.
-Since everyone's computer is at different distances these measurement are critical.
-The bottom portion is for the up close or reading distance.
+Since everyone's computer is at different distances, these measurements are critical.
+The bottom portion is for the up-close or reading distance.
 They work great.

-Of course, like many things there are different ways to look after this up-close challenge.
+Of course, like many things, there are different ways to look after this up-close challenge.
 We could also use a bifocal system with a definite line doing the same thing as the digitime computer lens.
-Above the line is the computer distance and below is the reading distance.
-Or of course we can do just one power throughout the lens focused at whichever distance you require.
-The down side with this lens is that is will only work at one distance!
-Meaning that if we make the computer screen clear chances are that the up-close distance is fuzzy.
-Vice versa if we make the reading clear then the computer is probably a little fuzzy.
-That’s where the true computer lens option is better and more versatile.
+Above the line is the computer-distance, and below is the reading distance.
+Or, of course, we can do just one power throughout the lens focused at whichever distance you require.
+The downside with this lens is that it will only work at one distance!
+Meaning that if we make the computer screen clearly, the chances are that the up-close distance is fuzzy.
+Vice versa, if we make the reading clear, then the computer is probably a little fuzzy.
+That's where the true computer lens option is better and more versatile.

 Great news….
 You can use them for more than just the computer.
-I just traded houses and ended doing some painting in the new house.
-So, cutting in the paint at the ceiling is so much easier because the top of the computer lenses is focused at that arm’s length distance.
-Instead of doing some crazy yoga position to see it clear with my everyday progressive, I use the computer glasses.
+I just traded houses and ended up doing some painting in the new house.
+So, cutting in the paint at the ceiling is so much easier because the top of the computer lenses are focused at that arm's length distance.
+Instead of doing some crazy yoga position to see it clear with my everyday progressive glasses, I use computer glasses.

 Some other hobbies are easier too with these.
 Changing a ceiling light bulb too.
 Plumbing in tight spaces is easier too!
 The list is endless as to what you can use them for.